 IT Security Specialist Job Outlook

-Employment of IT security specialists is expected to increase by 28 percent from 2016 to 2026, much faster than the average for all U.S. occupations.
+Employment of IT security specialists is expected to increase by thirty-two percent from 2018 to 2028, much faster than the 5% average for all U.S. occupations.
 Security will remain a top concern for IT hiring managers as the frequency, scope and complexity of cyber attacks continues to rise.

 Aggressive government mandates are helping to drive demand for IT security specialists, for instance the DoD 8570 initiative, which requires Department of Defense (DoD) employees, military personnel, homeland security officers, and private contractors with access to sensitive data to get trained and certified in information security topics relevant to their access and position.